xeddmc/utopia-arch/README.md

 # Installation Instructions

 - To install the package, either clone this repo or download the .zip
-- If you downloaded the .zip then extract it to your folder of choice.
-If you cloned it, then cd into the directory
+- Extract it to your folder of choice.
+Open your terminal in the folder, or cd into it.
 - Run the following command: ```sudo pacman -U utopia-*.pkg.tar.zst```
 - After it runs, you should have Utopia installed and accessible from the app menu/installed list.